MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-settings-parent-child-cases.md

    You can view **Available** and **Selected** attributes in the form of two lists.
 Using the arrows **>**, **<**, **>>**, and **<<**, you can move the attributes from one list to another.

 4. You can also select a case closure setting that defines how parent and child cases are closed.
-Select one of the case closure preference for parent and child cases:
+Select one of the case closure options for parent and child cases:

    - **Close all child cases when parent case is closed**: As soon as the parent case is closed, all the child cases are also closed.
    - **Don't allow parent case closure until all child cases are closed**: The parent case can’t be closed until all the child cases are closed.